TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/context-kit/logging/logging-implementation-plan.md

 };
 ```

-This implementation provides a comprehensive, scalable logging solution that integrates seamlessly with the existing tkr-context-kit architecture while providing powerful AI agent capabilities for system observability and human-friendly log viewing through react-lazylog.
+This implementation provides a comprehensive, scalable logging solution that integrates seamlessly with the existing tkr-context-kit architecture while providing powerful AI agent capabilities for system observability and user-friendly log viewing through react-lazylog.